Henry Wade: Legacy

 Craig Watkins, the first black American DA for Dallas County, described Wade's tenure as having "a cowboy kind of mentality and the reality is that kind of approach is archaic, racist, elitist and arrogant."
 In Wade’s final year in office, the U.S. Supreme Court overturned the death sentence of a black man, Thomas Miller-El, ruling that blacks were excluded from the jury.
 Cited in Miller-El’s appeal was a manual for prosecutors that Wade wrote in 1969 and was used for more than a decade.
 It gave instructions on how to keep minorities off juries.
 Before Wade's death, DNA evidence was used for the first time to reverse a Dallas County conviction; David Shawn Pope, found guilty of rape in 1986, who had spent 15 years in prison.
 Watkins said in a 2010 interview in The Guardian that officers from his own jurisdiction "were taken aback because we were calling in to question the work they had done for all these years.
 It was the same among some folks in this office.
 They were afraid of the consequences of this Pandora's box being opened."
 Lenell Geter, a black engineer, was convicted of armed robbery and sentenced to life in prison.
 After Geter had spent more than a year behind bars, Wade agreed to a new trial, then dropped the charges in 1983 amid reports of shoddy evidence and allegations Geter was singled out because of his race.

-According to a 2016, article, Wade was responsible for the conviction and execution of a black man called Tommy Lee Walker.
-Former Dallas assistant district attorney Edward Gray wrote the 2010 book Henry Wade's Tough Justice which discussed the miscarriages of justice during Wade's tenure, noting that Wade's office conviction rate of innocent defendants was ten times the national average.
-Gray stated that "Henry Wade wouldn't intentionally try to convict someone he knew to be innocent...but even in cases where evidence was weak, he would go all out, go for broke, be super-competitive."
+According to a 2016 article, Wade was responsible for the controversial conviction and execution of a Black man, Tommy Lee Walker.
+In 2026, the Dallas County Commissioners Court symbolically exonerated Walker, albeit the decision is not legally binding.
+One commissioner stated, "Tommy Lee Walker was not killed.
+He was murdered."

+At Walker's trial, two witnesses had testified that they saw a black man at the scene of the murder just minutes before it was committed.
+However, there was no physical evidence linking Walker to the murder.
+In addition, Walker's underaged girlfriend, 14-year-old Mary Louise Smith, whom he impregnated when he was 18 and she was 13, testified that he was with her on the night of the murder since she was giving birth.
+Under state law, Walker would've been guilty of statutory rape, which was a capital offense at the time.
+However, Walker was never charged with statutory rape and only stood trial for murder.
+It is also unclear whether Wade ever used it as an argument to discredit the witnesses, who were aware of the illegal relationship, albeit he attacked discrepancies in their testimony.